This blog was originally published in October, 2017, but was updated in January of 2021.

 - Value: Scuppers typically provide the best value for your drainage needs

-- Slope: For scuppers to work well, however, the roof does need to have a sloped structure which can direct water to the edges.
+- Slope: For scuppers to work well, however, the roof does need to have a sloped structure that can direct water to the edges.
 They are not generally the best option for handling snowmelt, but they are highly effective for heavy rain